Pofilo/kimsufi/README.md

 ## Documentation

+### References and zones

 In `doc/`, you can find [the list of references](https://git.pofilo.fr/pofilo/kimsufi/src/branch/master/doc/list-references.md) and [the list of zones](https://git.pofilo.fr/pofilo/kimsufi/src/branch/master/doc/list-zones.md).
 Helpful to edit the configuration file according to the Kimsufi server you want.

-### TODO
+### Telegram

-Doc: How to get token and chatid for telegram notifications.
+You can [find here](https://git.pofilo.fr/pofilo/kimsufi/src/branch/master/doc/notice-telgram.md) the documentation helping you to setup the telegram notifier.

 ## Installation